 If one compares the St. James massacre with similar atrocities in Zimbabwe, Mozambique, Angola and Sudan - it becomes apparent that many more people would have died had Charl not fired back.
 An official Commendation by the Police Commissioner N.H.
 Acker, stated: "On 25 July 1993, Charl Adriaan Van Wyk endangered his own life in warding off the attack perpetrated on the St. James Congregation in Kenilworth.
 His action in pursuing the suspects on foot and returning fire prevented further loss of life.
 One of the suspects was wounded in the incident and was later arrested."

 In numerous reports on the St. James massacre, the questions have been asked: Who could possibly want to attack a congregation of Christians worshipping in a church?
 What could anyone hope to accomplish through such senseless slaughter?
 To these questions Christians have added another: How should we as believers respond?

 Christians Under Fire

-Muslim mobs have bombed and burned down hundreds of churches and killed thousands of Christians in Nigeria.
-In Sudan hundreds of churches have been bombed and burned.
-Many hundreds of churches have been attacked in Egypt, Ethiopia and Eritrea and all churches in Somalia were destroyed by 1993.
+Over 5 years, between 2010 and 2015, Muslim mobs and Boko Haram terrorists bombed and burned down 1,000 churches, killing 17,000 Christians in Nigeria.
+In Sudan, hundreds of churches have been bombed and burned.
+Many hundreds of churches have been attacked in Syria, Iraq, Egypt, Ethiopia and Eritrea and all churches in Somalia were destroyed by 1993.
 One could continue to recount literally hundreds of similar atrocities against Christian churches, the fact is that churches have often been the target of Muslim extremists and Marxist terrorists.